Sam-Varghese/Notes/Web-Devlopment/BootStrap/BootStrap_Notes.md

 <hr>

-- We can make button element a block element by adding the following class `btn-block`
+- We can make button element a block element by adding the following class `btn-block`.
+Still remember that `btn`class is necessary.

 <hr>